-During fiscal 2012, 2011, and 2010, Rofin's net spending on research and development was \$42.6 million, \$38.3 million, and \$30.1 million, respectively.
-The Company's net spending on research and development mainly reflects receipt of funding under German and other European governments and European Union grants totaling \$1.6 million, \$2.3 million, and \$2.6 million in fiscal 2012, 2011, and 2010, respectively.
-Rofin has approximately 290 employees engaged in product research and development.
+During fiscal 2013, 2012, and 2011, ROFIN's net spending on research and development was \$43.0 million, \$42.6 million, and \$38.3 million, respectively.
+The Company's net spending on research and development reflects receipt of funding mainly under German and other European governments and European Union grants totaling \$2.4 million, \$1.6 million, and \$2.3 million in fiscal 2013, 2012, and 2011, respectively.
+ROFIN has approximately 320 employees engaged in product research and development.

-Rofin's research and development activities are directed at meeting customers' manufacturing needs and application processes.
+ROFIN's research and development activities are directed at meeting customers' manufacturing needs and application processes.
 Core competencies include CO2 gas lasers, solid-state lasers, fiber lasers, diode lasers, precision optics, electronic power supplies, fibers, fiber optics, beam delivery, control interfaces, software programming, and systems integration.
 The Company strives for customer-driven development activities and promotes the use of alliances with key customers and joint development programs in a wide range of its target markets.

 The Company's research and development activities are carried out in fifteen centers in Hamburg, Gunding-Munich, Starnberg, Freiburg, and Mainz (all Germany), Kingston upon Hull (UK), Gothenburg (Sweden), Tampere (Finland), Thun (Switzerland), Plymouth, Michigan, Landing, New Jersey, Orlando, Florida, Tucson, Arizona, East Granby, Connecticut (all USA), and Nanjing (China), and are centrally coordinated and managed.
-Rofin maintains close working relationships with the leading industrial, government and university research laboratories in Germany, including the Fraunhofer Institute for Laser Technology in Aachen, the Institute for "Technische Physik" of the German Space and Aerospace Research Center in Stuttgart, the Institute for "Strahlwerkzeuge" of the University of Stuttgart, the Fraunhofer Institute for Material Science in Dresden, the Laser Center in Hanover (all Germany), and elsewhere around the world, including the University of Edinburgh in the United Kingdom.
+ROFIN maintains close working relationships with the leading industrial, government and university research laboratories in Germany, including the Fraunhofer Institute for Laser Technology in Aachen, the Institute for "Technische Physik" of the German Space and Aerospace Research Center in Stuttgart, the Fraunhofer Institute for Applied Solid State Physics in Freiburg, the Fraunhofer Institute for Material Science in Dresden, the Laser Center in Hanover (all Germany), and elsewhere around the world, including the University of Edinburgh in the United Kingdom, Tampere University of Technology in Finland, and University of Bern in Switzerland.
 These relationships include funding of research, joint development programs, personnel exchange programs, and licensing of patents developed at these institutes.